harshvardhaniimi/personal-website/content/notes/2021-06-19-inspiring-quotes/index.md

 In no particular order, they are:

+*The future is already here.
+It’s just not evenly distributed yet.* - William Gibson

+*If I had to put the recipe for genius into one sentence, that might be it: to have a disinterested obsession with something that matters.* - Paul Graham

+*What are the most important problems in your field, and why aren't you working on one of them?* - Hamming

+*Don't use dissatisfaction as an excuse to be lazy.* - Paul Graham

+*Sometimes it’s not what you do what you not do would make you successful.* - Paul Graham

+*Content is important.
+Medium is not important.*

+*I walk with the assurance of a sleep walker towards my destiny* - Adolf Hitler

+*I am like a snake, I slough my skin and start afresh.* - Goethe

+*It’s not the plane, it’s the pilot.* - Topgun

+*The oracle said to you exactly what you needed to hear.* - The Matrix

+*High Quality Work Produced = (Time Spent) x (Intensity of Focus)*

+*I have to fail in at least 90% of my attempts to be successful enough.*

+*Do the best you can until you know better.
+Then when you know better, do better.* - Maya Angelou

 *For every moment of triumph, for every instance of beauty, many souls must be trampled. ---* Hunter S. Thompson

 *Our intuition about the future is linear.
 But the reality of information technology is exponential, and that makes a profound difference.
 If I take 30 steps linearly, I get to 30.
 If I take 30 steps exponentially, I get to a billion. ---* Ray Kurzweil